Site-Specific Customized Process to Commissioning

 Often without proper commissioning a critical facility will operate effectively, for a period of time.
 But when a redundant function is required, or a failover system must perform, or when a component must be bypassed for maintenance, this is when inherent design, equipment or installation problems can surface.
 Sometimes year’s later, well beyond warranties and payment withholdings.
 Not forgetting to mention when critical loads need to be supported without undue risk or shutdown during maintenance.

 PlanNet occasionally performs retro-commissioning of facilities under operation to root out latent problems.
 Simply getting design drawings updated following construction to include as-built changes is often overlooked without a proper commissioning process.
-And operators are often sent into the battle field unprepared, handed far from comprehensive procedures and needing to learn on the job without effective training.
+Operators are often sent into the battle field unprepared, handed far from comprehensive procedures and needing to learn on the job without effective training.

 PlanNet can manage the entire commissioning process or just “pitch in” where needed.
 PlanNet can provide and operate test equipment and provide trade labor as needed.
 Test equipment typically includes load banks, power quality meters, infra-red thermal scan cameras, ground integrity testers and breaker test kits.